brycedavid/Battleship/README.md

 # Battleship
 An old battleship game I created in 2019.
-Uploading as an attempt to improve and revamp the game.
+Uploading here as an attempt to improve and revamp the game.

 It was created in the IntelliJ Idea IDE alongside Gluon Scene Builder in the Java language, specifically JavaFX v11.0.5.